Graduate Programs

 Graduate Studies in Business (GSB)

-School of Business: Sinead Voorhees, Director, gradadmissions@whitworth.edu
+School of Business: Sinead Voorhees, Assistant Dean of GSB, gradadmissions@whitworth.edu

 • Master of Business Administration (MBA)